OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Autoconversion: not a physical process.
 WTF is it?
 * WBF_I majority of variance in mixed phase clouds.

-# Notes on Contributions of Clouds, Surface Albedos, and Mixed-Phase Ice Nucleation Schemes to Arctic Radiation Biases in CAM5
+# Notes on Resilience of Persistent Arctic mixed-phase clouds
-* LWP substantially underestimated in GCMs for arctic mixed phase clouds
-* Also highly sensitive to ICNC
-* Calipso Cloud Product (chepfer 2010)
+*